• Skip to primary navigation

 Good Practice in Action 054: Introduction to Supervision in the counselling professions, BACP

 If you are interested in finding out more about having supervision with me, please get in touch.
+I am also interested in offering supervision for groups.
+I charge £70 per hour for individual supervision.

 Summary of main supervision models: